valence-corp/sprite/docs/contributingGuide.md

 **Thank You!**
 --------------

 Thank you for contributing to our project!
-We appreciate your time and effort in helping us make our project better.
+Your time and effort in helping make Sprite better is genuinely appreciated.

-Feel free to customize this template to fit your project's specific needs and style.